ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 The uncertainty in each of the measurements is defined by the measurement covariance matrix (R): the Kalman filter assumes that the measurement errors in the system are Gaussian and zero-mean.
-Once the measurement vector, observation matrix, and measurement covariance matrix are available, the propagated state vector and state covariance matrix can be corrected with this measurement information to provide an updated estimate of the states and state covariance.
+Once the measurement vector, observation matrix and measurement covariance matrix are available, the propagated state vector and state covariance matrix can be corrected with this measurement information to provide an updated estimate of the states and state covariance.

-The combination of measurements and predictions requires a matrix known as the Kalman gain (K),
-in order to weight the measurements by comparing the uncertainty of the measurement vector with the current uncertainty of the state vector (predicted at the previous state).
+The combination of measurements and predictions requires a matrix known as the Kalman gain (K), in order to weight the measurements by comparing the uncertainty of the measurement vector with the current uncertainty of the state vector (predicted at the previous state).
 The Kalman gain is designed such that it minimizes the variance of the state estimates.